MLH-Fellowship/pod3.1.4-DiscordBot/README.md

 # React Raccoon Bot

 The bot helps developers that are working collaboratively on a project residing on GitHub repository by notifying them on Discord channel each time there is PRs, Reviews or Comments on that repo.
-It also sends motivation quotes at intervals (Morning, Afternoon and Evening)
+It also sends motivation quotes at intervals (Morning, Afternoon and Evening).

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple example steps:

 ### Prerequisites

-Make sure Node.js is running on your local machine
+Make sure [Node.js](https://nodejs.org/en/download/) is running on your local machine.

 ### Setup